jwl-7/c0de_gr1nd/python_explanations/look_and_say.md

 * The first loop is used to generate each entry up to _n_, while the second loop is used to process the previous entry

 ## Code Dissection
-1. Initialize a result variable to the first entry in the sequence which is '1'
+1. Initialize a result variable to the first entry in the sequence, which is '1'
     ```python
     s = '1'
     ```